ttaubert/octoblog/source/_posts/2016-01-14-build-your-own-signal-desktop.markdown

 $ zip -r ../../package.nw *
 {% endcodeblock %}

+Back to the top.
 Download the NW.js binary, `unzip` it, and change into the newly created directory.
-Move the `package.nw` file we created earlier to where the `nw` binary is and we're done.
+Move the `package.nw` file we created earlier next to the `nw` binary and we're done.
 The `nwjs-sdk-v0.13.0-beta3-linux-x64` folder does now contain the standalone Signal app.

 {% codeblock lang:text %}
 $ cd ../..